lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 color_filter_dsc
 ~~~~~~~~~~~~~~~~

-Mix a color to all colors of the object.
+Mix a color with all colors of the Widget.

 .. raw:: html